SECURE TERMINAL ACCESS

 Enter sequences like trace target-alpha followed by deploy countermeasures.

-Pop up an “Intrusion Detected” modal to make bystanders panic.
+Pop up an “Intrusion Detected” modal for realistic security alert effect.

 Hit the lock icon to show “Session Terminated” before revealing the gag.